merdok/homebridge-miot/README.md

 Should always be **"miot"**.
 - `devices` [required]
 A list of your devices.
+- `micloud` [optional]
+This is a configuration object for the global MiCloud settings.
+When specified, this credentials will be used when a device requires a MiCloud connection.
+It has the same properties as the object on a device (see below).
 #### General configuration fields
 - `name` [required]
 Name of your accessory.